groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/generate/word.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "C# Powered Watermarking in Word and OpenOffice via C#"
+    title: "C# Powered Watermarking in Word and OpenOffice"
     exclude: "WORD"
     description: "Maximize the impact of your MS Word and OpenOffice documents with custom-designed watermarks that offer both protection and professionalism.
 Our C# API makes it simple to apply precise and appealing watermarks."
     items: